dapr/go-sdk/example/pubsub/README.md

 # Dapr PubSub Example with go-sdk

-This folder contains two go file that uses this go-SDK to invoke the Dapr PubSub API.
+This folder contains two go file that use the Go SDK to invoke the Dapr Pub/Sub API.

-## Helpful
+## Diagram

 ![](https://i.loli.net/2020/08/23/5MBYgwqCZcXNUf2.jpg)